Minjune Hwang

 Previously, I was an Applied Scientist Intern at Amazon Robotics's Scanless Tech, where I developed an efficient algorithm that eliminates the need for explicit scanning, with Dr. Frank Preiswerk.
 I have also interned in Microsoft Research and Apple (SPG) to solve various problems in robotics.

-Resume / GitHub / LinkedIn / Google Scholar
+CV / GitHub / LinkedIn / Google Scholar

 Research (All / Highlighted)